nicolas-izquierdo/afl-cio-scoreboards/.github/README.md

 The [American Federation of Labor-Congress of Industrial Organizations (AFL-CIO)](https://aflcio.org/) annually publishes [legislative scorecards](https://en.wikipedia.org/wiki/Legislative_scorecard) rating U.S. senators and representatives.
 In these scorecards, the union makes a selection of roll-call votes and describes "how often each elected official voted in accordance with an AFL-CIO vote recommendation on a Housewide or Senatewide matter" [(AFL-CIO, n.d.)](#references).

-**This repository collects all such scorecards issued between 1967 and 2025 and presents every scored bill in machine-readable CSV format**.
+This repository collects all such scorecards issued between 1967 and 2025 and presents every scored bill in machine-readable CSV format.

 ### Data<img src="img/sp.svg" align="bottom">